PiyoPapa/matlab-openalex-normalize/README.md

 > - the failure is recorded in run_manifest.json.errors

 #### v0.2.x (optional additions)
-Introduced as optional, safe additions starting in v0.2.3:
+Introduced as optional, safe additions in v0.2.3:

 5. **institutions.csv**
    - Derived from authorships (institution-level analysis)